 It took 24 hours for my body aches to go away, but another two days for the rest of the symptoms to go away.
 Unfortunately for me, this poisoning made me more susceptible to yet another environmental poisoning.
-After reaching our hotel in Ontario, Oregon for the final journey of the night, Jennifer and I smelled the unpleasant odor of petrochemicals in the air from a nearby petroleum refinery plant.
+After reaching the hotel in Ontario, Oregon for the final journey of the night, I smelled the unpleasant odor of petrochemicals in the air from a nearby petroleum refinery plant.

-We also realized that in addition to the many low rivers and lakes, and the stressed, dead or dying trees we saw along the way, that we had seen more American flags painted onto the sides of the large chemical plants we passed than on all the tee-shirts we saw tourists wearing at Mt.
+I also realized that in addition to the many low rivers and lakes, and the stressed, dead or dying trees we saw along the way, that we had seen more American flags painted onto the sides of the large chemical plants we passed than on all the tee-shirts we saw tourists wearing at Mt.
 Rushmore and Yellowstone.

-When we settled in for the last night of our trip in Ontario, Oregon the chemical smell was barely noticeable in our room, but by four a.m.
+When I settled in for the last night of our trip in Ontario, Oregon the chemical smell was barely noticeable in the room, but by four a.m.
 I awoke with an irritated and constricted throat that was rather uncomfortable, and the chemical smell was intense.
 It was clearly an allergic reaction and getting out of the hotel early and back on the road, along with a strong dose of antihistamine, relieved me of the throat constriction.
 After returning to Reno it took me several days to fully recover from both of these environmental poisonings.

 What should have been a joyful trip filled with amazing sights became a sad and dreary business with terrible health consequences.
 But what I remember most was not all of this.
 It was what I saw and heard when I talked to people along the way: farmers, ranchers, truck stop clerks, waitresses, late night hotel clerks, folks at rest stops, and so forth.